n-e-l/tt/README.md

 ## Features
 - Displaying of this month's logged hours.
-- Adding new logs at the current time or a specific time (experimental).
+- Adding new logs at the current time or a specific time

 ## Installation
 ```shell